By Terry Corbell

 5. Fill Prospect’s Need.
 If you listened intently in Step 2, you’re now ready to offer specific solutions to the customer’s concerns.

 7. Seal the Deal.
-This final step has three components –
+If the person doesn’t object, this final step has three components –

 Overcoming objections